sa20632/gee/algorithms.md

 ## Normalized Difference Vegetation Index (NDVI)
-The rain forest considered as the much-effected area by deforestation and losing tress, so it very important to build a system to monitor the vegetation and detect the much-effected area by deforestation.
-Google engine has a capability to monitor the vegetation during a long time using a time series of image and highlight the effected area.
-This app let the user to detect the clearance area of trees between two images b applying NDVI algorithm on the two images and then use map algebra to detect the change between the images.
+The rainforest is considered the much-effected area by deforestation and losing trees, so it is very important to build a system to monitor the vegetation and detect the much-effected areas by deforestation.
+Google engine can monitor the vegetation using a time series of images and highlight the affected area.
+This app shows the capability of GEE for monitoring vegetation.
+By analyzing the difference of NDVI between two images acquired at different dates.

                                                     NDVI = (NIR – Red) / (NIR + Red)

-Which NIR is a near infrared band and Red is a red band
+Which NIR is a near infrared band and Red is a red band.
+NDVI values range from -1 to 1.